Fashad-Ahmed/HTML-CSS/README.md

 # Project
-These are the short tasks and assignments written in HTML &amp; CSS
+These are the short tasks,practices and assignments written in HTML &amp; CSS